 South side, Smeeton Road from Yew Tree House to The White House Both sides, Smeeton Road from Cedar Farm to exit from village

-Allotments and community gardens

-Saddington Allotment Gardens (171)

 Churchyards and cemeteries

-Saddington Cemetery (172)

 Churchyard of St Helen’s Church (174)

 Their value as open space within and close to the built-up areas and/or their current, or potential, value, as community resources are recognised in a Community Action (see section 8).

-POLICY ENV 4: IMPORTANT OPEN SPACES – Development proposals that result in the loss of, or have a significant adverse effect on, the following areas of public open space (Figure 9) will not be supported, unless the public open space is replaced by an equivalent or better provision in an equally suitable location or it can be demonstrated that the public open space or is no longer required by the community.
+POLICY ENV 4: IMPORTANT OPEN SPACES – Development proposals that result in the loss of, or have a significant adverse effect on, the following areas of public open space (Figure 9) will not be supported, unless the public open space is replaced by an equivalent or better provision in an equally suitable location or it can be demonstrated that the public open space is no longer required by the community.